-There came a day when I both rose to the highest limits to which a person can hope to rise and descended to the lowest depths out of which a person emerges.
+There came a day when I both rose to the highest heights to which a person can hope to ascend and descended to the lowest depths out of which a person emerges.

 On one and the same sunny day in Zurich.